 Revenue requiring a performance obligation by transferring a good to, or performing a service for, a customer consist of sales of merchandise goods and products.
 Revenue is recognized when a purchased merchandise good or product is shipped to the customer.
-Sales of merchandise goods and products amounted to \$885 for the year ended December 31, 2020.
+Sales of merchandise goods and products amounted to \$293 and \$885 for the years ended December 31, 2021 and 2020, respectively.